Dosage

 - Routine laboratory activities – including transferring small volumes of liquid between different containers.

-The key aspect of working with a single-channel automatic pipette is its regular maintenance and proper use.
-Remember to always use the right tips that fit the pipette model.
-It is also worth avoiding contact of liquid with the pipette mechanism, which could lead to its damage.
-For detailed information on available models and their characteristics, check our single-channel automatic pipette product category.
+A key aspect of working with a single-channel automatic pipette is regular maintenance and proper use.
+Remember to always use the correct tips for your pipette model.
+It's also important to avoid contact between liquid and the pipette mechanism, which could damage it.
+For detailed information on available models and their specifications, check our single-channel automatic pipette product category.

 How to care for a single-channel automatic pipette?

-In order for a single-channel automatic pipette to operate efficiently and precisely for a long time, it is necessary to clean and calibrate it regularly.
-Most manufacturers recommend calibrating it every few months or after several thousand dispensing cycles.
-Cleaning, however, should be done more often, especially after working with viscous, corrosive or biologically active substances.
+To ensure long-term, efficient and precise operation of a single-channel automatic pipette, regular cleaning and calibration are essential.
+Most manufacturers recommend calibration every few months or after several thousand dispensing cycles.
+Cleaning, however, should be performed more frequently, especially after working with viscous, corrosive, or biologically active substances.

 Practical tips for maintaining your single-channel automatic pipette: